-TSA will treat all information and documents obtained during the review/audit as confidential.
-Disclosure of sensitive audit findings and observations will be restricted to audit personnel and TSA senior management and will not be shared with other participants.
+TSA treat all information and documents obtained during the review/audits as confidential.
+Disclosure of sensitive audit findings and observations will be restricted to audit personnel and TAS senior management and will not be shared with other participants.

-An important principle is that Participants will be provided with warnings and opportunities to rectify non-compliance.
+Participants are provided with warnings and opportunities to rectify non-compliance.

-TSA, acting reasonably, may revoke Participant status, giving 30 calendar days notice, where a Participant has materially breached the requirements of this document.
+TSA, acting reasonably, may revoke Participant status, giving 30 calendar days' notice, where a participant has materially breached the requirements and commitments of the TSA.

 An audit handbook is being developed to provide more detail on how assessment of compliance with commitments, made as part of the scheme, will be applied consistently to all participants.